Netflix Party Guide: Watch Together While Apart

 How It Works:

-- Invite your partner
+- Start a FaceTime call with your partner

 Pros: